-- [2] The following facts are not in dispute. - [3] Mr. Siu M. Lai works as an auditor for the Canada Customs and Revenue Agency.
+- [2] The following facts are not in dispute. - [3] Mr. Luigi Tucci works as an auditor for the Canada Customs and Revenue Agency.
 He belongs to the Auditors Group (AU) bargaining unit, for which the Institute is the bargaining agent.
-In fact, Mr. Lai was a steward with the Institute for a number of years. - [4] On February 7, 2000, Mr. Lai had a telephone conversation with a Mr. Réal Lamarche, Chairperson of the AU bargaining unit.
-Mr. Lai alleged that Mr. Lamarche informed him that he had learned that Mr. Lai had attended a social event in the company of two representatives of the National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW-Canada).
-Mr. Lai also alleged that Mr. Lamarche informed him that the Executive Committee of the AU bargaining unit considered that Mr. Lai had, by his conduct, given support to the CAW-Canada to become the bargaining agent for the AU bargaining unit.
-Mr. Lai alleged that he denied supporting the CAW-Canada at the social event.
-Mr. Lai further alleged that Mr. Lamarche informed him that, if he did not resign as a steward with the Institute, he could be removed from stewardship and membership with the Institute.
+In fact, Mr. Tucci was a steward with the Institute for a number of years. - [4] Mr. Tucci alleged that, on February 7, 2000, a Mr. Siu M. Lai had a telephone conversation with a Mr. Réal Lamarche, Chairperson of the AU bargaining unit.
+Mr. Tucci alleged that Mr. Lamarche informed Mr. Lai that he had learned that Mr. Tucci had attended a social event in the company of two representatives of the National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW-Canada).
+Mr. Tucci also alleged that Mr. Lamarche informed Mr. Lai that the Executive Committee of the AU bargaining unit considered that Mr. Tucci had, by his conduct, given support to the CAW-Canada to become the bargaining agent for the AU bargaining unit.
+Mr. Tucci alleged that Mr. Lai denied that Mr. Tucci had provided support to the CAW-Canada at the social event.
+Mr. Tucci further alleged that Mr. Lamarche informed Mr. Lai that, if Mr. Tucci did not resign as a steward with the Institute, he could be removed from stewardship and membership with the Institute.

-[5] Mr. Lai resigned as a steward with the Institute by letter dated February 8, 2000.
+[5] Mr. Tucci resigned as a steward with the Institute by letter dated February 7, 2000.
 He alleged that he has done so for fear of being removed from membership in the Institute.
 His letter of resignation, however, makes no mention of this reason.
 It reads as follows: